The 6 Best Toaster Brands of 2026

 Oster is a well-known appliance brand that started making blenders in the 1940s and now sells a wide variety of kitchen appliances, including toasters.
 Their products are generally budget-friendly and offer a good overall performance.
 In terms of toasters, they provide simple designs but have options to fit various needs, from a 'Tall' model with deep slots to one with extra-wide slots for chunkier bagels and thicker cuts of bakery bread.
 Oster also sells a touchscreen model for less than $100, so you can try the most modern toaster design at an affordable price.

 The Oster 2-Slice Toaster with Quick-Check Lever is a simple toaster with a retro look.
 It has an excellent performance overall, producing very even, consistent results.
 It also has a good toasting range, although its highest setting won't char white sandwich bread, which suggests you'll need to run more than one cycle to brown bread from denser loaves.
 It doesn't perform as well as the Black+Decker 2-Slice Toaster T2569B and usually costs a little more, but its 'Quick-Check Lever' lets you check on your toast without interrupting the cycle.
-We recommend it as the best 2-slice toaster for small items because its slots are very shallow when fully raised, so you can easily grab smaller items like English muffins.
-It's also got a particularly compact design, making it a good option for small kitchens.
+It's ideal for small items because its slots are very shallow when fully raised, so you can easily grab smaller items like English muffins.
+It also has a particularly compact design, making it a good option for small kitchens.

 We've added a link to the Beautiful 4-Slice Toaster with Touch-Activated Display and updated the text for clarity, but our recommendations haven't changed.